dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 <span class='red'>If you underspend your income all your life and keep learning and collect all bone headaches experience mistakes other people made and avoid them, I would confidentally predict you will do just fine.</span>

+Warren and I have not made our way in life by making successful macroeconomic predictions and betting on our conclusions.<span class='red'> Our system is to swim as competently as we can and sometimes the tide will be with us and sometimes it will be against us but by and large we don't bother with trying to predict the tides because we plan to play the game for long time.
+I recommend to all of you exactly the same attitude.</span>

 Quotes